What Are the Benefits of Speeding Up a Website?

-As a website owner, the impact of your website speed on traffic, conversions and revenue should not be underestimated; research conducted by Akamai found that 47% of people expect a web page to load in less than two seconds, and that 40% of people will abandon a web page if it takes more than three seconds to load.
+As a website owner, the impact of your website speed on traffic, conversions, and revenue should not be underestimated.
+Speed is also very important when browsing the web via mobile devices.
+For example, Google research shows that 53% of mobile site visitors leave a page that takes longer than three seconds to load.

 In a nutshell, having a slow website will negatively impact the following: